Design Changes: Examples and Requirements

 - Annex IX, 4.10: “Changes to the approved device shall require approval from the notified body which issued the EU technical documentation assessment certificate where such changes could affect the safety and performance of the device or the conditions prescribed for use of the device.”

-Design changes also play a role in the context of transitional arrangements:
+Design changes also play a role in the transitional arrangements:

 By way of derogation from Article 5 of this Regulation, a device with a certificate that was issued in accordance with Directive 90/385/EEC or Directive 93/42/EEC and which is valid by virtue of paragraph 2 of this Article may only be placed on the market or put into service provided that from the date of application of this Regulation it continues to comply with either of those Directives, and provided there are no significant changes in the design and intended purpose.

-3. When a design change needs to be reported
+3. Significant design changes: when does a design change need to be reported?

 a) NBOG guidance document